ROCm/TransformerEngine/README.rst

 Highlights
 ----------

-* Easy-to-use modules for building Transformer layers with FP8 support
+* Easy-to-use pyTorch modules enabling building of the Transformer layers with FP8 support on AMD GPUs.
-* Optimizations (e.g. fused kernels) for Transformer models
+* Optimizations (e.g. fused kernels) for Transformer models across all precisions and AMD GPU architecures.
-* Support for FP8 on NVIDIA Hopper and NVIDIA Ada GPUs
-* Support for optimizations across all precisions (FP16, BF16) on NVIDIA Ampere GPU architecture generations and later
+* Layers and modules supported in Transformer Engine (TE), and their enabling status in FP8

 Examples
 ----------